 O N E // Don't check social media

 I heard someone once say that they don’t check social media for the first hour after waking up.
 Since then I started implementing that into my morning routine.

 When you check social media right away a couple of things happen.

-Also, it waste time anyways.
-I won't tell how many times I woke up on time but was running late because I got distracted checking Facebook on my phone for the first 15 minutes of waking up.
+Also, it wastes time anyways.
+I won't tell you how many times I woke up on time but was running late because I got distracted checking Facebook on my phone for the first 15 minutes of waking up.

 So stop.
 Put it down.
 Don't check it for the first hour.
 Got it?

 T W O // Read a devotional or some kind of personal development.